Billkyriaf/computer_architecture_1/README.md

 <br />

-# Compile and run a C program for ARM (Question 4a)
+# Compile and simulate a C program for ARM (Question 4a)

 The simpleExample.c file is a simple program that generates 2 tables with random values of 3x3 floating point values which was compiled with the following command: